WGBH-MLA/keystrokelabeler/README.md

 ## Description
 Keystroke Labeler is a simple, browser-based application for quickly adding pre-defined labels to a set of images.
 The application runs locally and does not require a web server.
 The only dependency is a modern JavaScript-enabled browswer, like Firefox, Chrome, or Safari.

+Primary design goals:
+- Record human judgments at maximum speed via keyboard-only interaction and minimization of unnecessary keystrokes
+- Support both simple and complex, multi-level annotation, without sacrificing speed for the simple case
+- Allow arbitrary configuration of category and subcategory labels
+- Ensure responsiveness by allowing fully local execution (with no network calls)

 Also included in this repository are Python scripts for conveniently creating collections of labelable images from video files.

 This tool was created to support the development of scene recognition tools in the [CLAMS project](https://clams.ai/).
 Scene recognition tools analyze video footage and assign labels to scenes (intervals of video playback) according to a set of established categories.
 The [documentation for CLAMS scene recogntion annotations](https://github.com/clamsproject/aapb-annotations/tree/main/scene-recognition) describes how the Keystroke Labeler was used to perform manual (human) labeling of tens of thousands of images.